strawberry-graphql/strawberry/docs/integrations/sanic.md

 ## Extending the view

-We allow to extend the base `GraphQLView`, by overriding the following methods:
+The base `GraphQLView` class can be extended by overriding the following methods:

 - `get_context(self) -> Any`
 - `get_root_value(self) -> Any`